Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Tensor Completion with Butterfly Decomposition

 \subsection{Full Tensor-Based Butterfly Completion}

 The overall workflow and cost of the proposed tensor completion algorithms for butterfly matrices are as follow.
 Assuming a butterfly rank $r$ and given $|\Omega|=\mathcal{O}(nr\log n)$ (which is the empirical estimate of the minimal number entries required by the butterfly completion), we first generate the initial guess by low-rank completion with a constant number of iterations and rank estimate $R$, followed by the low-rank to butterfly conversion (\cref{alg:low_rank_butterfly_rand}).
 Unless otherwise stated, we use $R=r$.
 Hence the initial guess generation requires a total of $\mathcal O (nr^4 \log n)$ operations.
-Next, we run the butterfly completion (ALS-based \cref{alg:ALS_BF} or ADAM-based \cref{alg:ADAM_BF}) for at most $t_{\max}$ iterations.
+Next, we run the butterfly completion (ALS-based \cref{alg:ALS_BF}, ADAM-based \cref{alg:ADAM_BF}, or ADF-based) for at most $t_{\max}$ iterations.
 Here $t_{\max}$ is also set to a constant.
-Each iteration requires $\mathcal O(|\Omega|r^4\log^2n + nr^6 \log n)=\mathcal O(nr^5\log^3n )$ operations for ALS and $O(|\Omega|r^2 \log^2n + nr^2\log n)=O(nr^3 \log^3n)$ operations for ADAM.
-All of the above algorithms are implemented in Python and are open source\footnote{\url{https://github.com/navjo2323/butterfly-matrix-completion}}.
+Each iteration requires $\mathcal O(|\Omega|r^4\log^2n + nr^6 \log n)=\mathcal O(nr^5\log^3n )$ operations for ALS and $O(|\Omega|r^2 \log^2n + nr^2\log n)=O(nr^3 \log^3n)$ operations for ADAM and ADF.
+As a baseline, we also implement several QTT tensor completion algorithms that are ALS, ADAM or ALS-based.
+All of the above algorithms are implemented in Python and are available online \footnote{\url{https://github.com/navjo2323/butterfly-matrix-completion}}.